 Mount Kailash is also known as Kang Rimpoche in Tibetan and Kailash Parvat in Sanskrit.
 The altitude of this holy mountain is 6,638 meters (21,778 feet) above sea level.
 Buddhism, Jainism, Bon, and Hinduism consider this peak a holy destination, and each has its own religious beliefs.

 Buddhists consider it the home of Demchog, a tantric deity representing enlightenment, while Hindus see it as the residence of Lord Shiva and his wife, Parvati.
-According to Jains, Rishabhadeva, their first Tirthankara, achieved emancipation there.
+According to Jain tradition, Mount Kailash is the sacred place where Rishabhadeva, the first Tirthankara, attained liberation (moksha).
 The Tibetan Bon religion regards Kailash as the world’s spiritual centre.
+Many pilgrims also believe that the Lord Shiva face on Kailash can be seen in the natural formation of the mountain’s snow-covered southern face.

 One of the main attractions of the Kailash Mansarovar Yatra is Lake Mansarovar and its beauty.
 This holy Lake is situated at the foot of Mount Kailash, and in Sanskrit it is called the “Lake of Consciousness and Victory”.
 Hindu and Tibetan Buddhism believe that taking a Dip in this holy Lake can purify the soul and wash away sins.
 Lake Mansarovar is also believed to have originated in the imagination of the creator of Hindu mythology, Brahma.